 - Subject to risk-based examinations by JPMC internal auditors; and

-- Subject to regular inspection by regulatory authorities, including the US Office of The Comptroller of the Currency (OCC), The Federal Reserve Board (FRB), The UK Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA), the Monetary Authority of Singapore (MAS) and other national regulatory authorities.
+- Subject to regular inspection by regulatory authorities, including the US Office of The Comptroller of the Currency (OCC), The Federal Reserve Board (FRB), The UK Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA), the Monetary Authority of Singapore (MAS) and other national regulatory authorities around the globe.

 Crisis Management Processes:

-A robust crisis management process exists to ensure efficient, effective and timely response to incidents of varying severity and types.
+A robust crisis management process exists to enable efficient, effective and timely response to incidents of varying severity and types.

-- A firm-wide notification tool is used internally to communicate in crises;
+- Firm-wide notification tools are used internally to communicate in crises;

 - Escalation processes are in place and are routinely tested; and